Louise Robey: Singing and modelling

 After high school, Robey travelled to Aix-en-Provence.
 French photographer Jacques Henri Lartigue spotted her sunbathing at a hotel pool, took her photograph, and invited her to become a model.
 Lartigue photographed Robey for Paris Match and Vogue Paris.
 Robey moved to Paris, where she swiftly attained success as a fashion model.
 She also began a music career, busking in the streets and fronting the ska-punk band Louise and the Creeps signed to CBS France and UK by president Alain Levy.
 In the early 1980s, Robey moved to New York City, where she worked as a catwalk model earning $5,000 a day and appeared in advertising campaigns for Maybelline, Jordache, Revlon, L'Oreal and Clairol amongst many others.
 She has appeared in many magazines from Vogue to Cosmopolitan internationally.

-Although Louise and the Creeps were signed to a record deal with CBS France/UK by CBS head Alain Levy, under the wing of Andy Warhol and Michael Butler [producer of the musical Hair], and offered a signing by Chris Blackwell, Island records, they broke up in New York before recording an album.
+Although Louise and the Creeps were signed to a record deal with CBS France/UK by CBS head Alain Levy, under the wing of Andy Warhol and Michael Butler [producer of the musical Hair], and offered a signing by Chris Blackwell of Island Records, they broke up in New York before recording an album.
 In 1984, Robey landed a solo record deal with CBS/Sony and recorded a self-titled album.
 Six singles from the album were released.
 One single, a cover of the song "One Night in Bangkok" from the musical Chess, became an international hit.
 Robey's version of the song spent three weeks on the Billboard Hot 100 in March 1985, peaking at No. 77.
 It fared much better on the Billboard Hot Dance Club Play chart, peaking at No.3.
 She signed to Chrysalis records in 1986 and had a hit dance record "I Surrender/Hungry For You Boy".